rbakker/FancyPipe/sphinx/parallelprocessing.rst

 is to create a separate proces (=python interpreter) for each parallel task.
 This requires more overhead and memory than multi-threading, as it involves serializing and copying the input and output data of the tasks.
-This all happens behind the scene.
+This all happens behind the scenes.

 The option "-workertype=P" invokes multi-processing.